-In the next section, we discuss the incremental costs of the final rule, which exclude ongoing that the final rule does not mandate the provision of or coverage of gender-affirming care, or any particular health service.
+The final rule might result in additional costs associated with coverage for gender-affirming care.
+We discuss the potential costs associated with gender-affirming care coverage and the potential that some or all of these costs would be offset by reductions in spending on other types of care.
+We reiterate that the final rule does not mandate the provision of or coverage of gender-affirming care, or any particular health service.
 However, to the extent a covered entity provides coverage for a particular health service, the covered entity must provide the health service to all individuals in a neutral, nondiscriminatory manner consistent with this rule.